Clinical Trials Logo

 Radiation:

-Dose to prostate bed with integrated boost
+Prostate bed with integrated boost

-Radiation will be delivered at an escalated dose to areas of recurrent prostate cancer identified on imaging and a reduced dose will be delivered to the entire prostate bed
+Radiation will be delivered at an escalated dose to areas of recurrent prostate cancer identified on imaging and a reduced dose will be delivered to the entire prostate bed.

-Dose to prostate bed irradiation only
+Prostate bed irradiation only

-Radiation will be delivered to the prostate bed only
+Radiation will be delivered to the prostate bed only.

 Locations